The Women in the Lineage of Jesus Christ

 Mary’s Obedience

-According to the prophecy in Isaiah 7:14, The Lord Himself will give a you a sign.
+According to the prophecy in Isaiah 7:14, The Lord Himself will give you a sign.
 Behold, a virgin shall conceive and bear a son who shall be called Emmanuel.”

 Conclusion

 The inclusion of women in the genealogy of the Messiah reminds us that from the very beginning of God’s interaction with man, women have been a very important part of God’s plan.
-Although their place is not as celebrated, not as obvious and not recorded as much as God’s interaction with men because of the domination of women by men, I believe that God holds godly women in such high favor.
+Although their place is not as celebrated, not as obvious, and not recorded as much as God’s interaction with men because of the domination of women by men, I believe that God holds godly women in such high favor.

-Recommended Resource: The Confident Woman Devotional: 365 Daily Inspirations by Joyce Meyer
+The Confident Woman Devotional: 365 Daily Inspirations by Joyce Meyer

-God has created you to be confident, bold, and free-free to be yourself, free from the need to compare yourself to others, and free to step into His destiny for your life.
+Devotional for WomenGod has created you to be confident, bold, and free to be yourself, free from the need to compare yourself to others, and free to step into His destiny for your life.

 In today’s busy, fast-paced world, it’s easy to forget the need to slow down and live in the present, while holding on to personal “baggage” that’s keeping you from being the woman God created you to be.